GP-012 Design, redesign and development

 Before a medical device is released for public use, it undergoes a rigorous commissioning process.
 This involves setting up the device in a real-world environment, mimicking its intended use scenario.
 Here, Software Testing Team meticulously test all the core functionalities to ensure the device performs as designed.
 This real-world testing helps validate the device's effectiveness and safety in the actual conditions it will encounter, ultimately ensuring it meets its intended purpose and delivers the expected benefits to patients.

-All activities for distribution, installation and commissioning are described in the GP-012 Design, Redesign and Development.
+All activities for distribution, installation and commissioning are described in the GP-029 Software Delivery And Comissioning.
 The Software Testing Team produce the test report executed for commissioning as described in T-029-001 Commissioning Checklist.

 Design transfer

-Artefacts transferred to production are documented in the T-012-027 Version delivery description.
+Artefacts transferred to production are documented in the T-012-039 Validated Version Transfer.

-Design transfer documentation is reviewed to ensure that:
+Design transfer documentation is reviewed to ensure that artefacts are suitable for deployment in target servers.

-Training actions can be planned to ensure that the support department (hotline, customer service, customer care, customer success) can perform these tasks.
+Other actions can be planned to ensure that the customer success department can perform the necessary actions.

 Product Validation Review

-The CEO, CPO, CTO, QA/RA Manager and head of Clinical Operation review all the outputs of Phase 4.
+The JD-001, JD-003, JD-007, JD-004 and JD-018 review all the outputs of Phase 4.
 If the review is successful, move forward to final product release.
 During this review, attendees will verify that all procedures have produced reports according to their plan, and verify that all regulatory requirements are fulfilled.

 If it's not, the output have to be reworked.
 In that case, move back to the relevant step above.